RonanC/Myo-Nodebot/README.md

 ![issues-cable-melt](https://github.com/RonanC/Nodebot-GBUI/blob/master/images/issues-cable-melt.jpg "issues-cable-melt")

 ![issues-switch-melt](https://github.com/RonanC/Nodebot-GBUI/blob/master/images/issues-switch-melt.jpg "issues-switch-melt")

+## Conclusion
+Johnny-Five is great if you only know JavaScript, are scared of electronics or you just hate C and want to get into robotics/electronics.

+I think even with the above intentions once you learn Johnny-Five you will quickly move onto C/C++.
+This is not a bad thing, Johnny-Five is a great stepping stone into the more serious stuff.
+Kind of like MineCraft for Java programming.
+I think maybe for kids who know JS it would be really great.

+Altough I do find the Arduino starter-kit a pretty good C stepping stone!

+I found that it was really quick and easy to setup Johnny-Five projects.
+If you want to quickly actualize your vision then it's great, but it leaves you with a feeling of "What is actually happening here?".

 ## References
 Check the source code of this README.md file, all references are linked to the anchored words.